ashenoneSOL/otc-agent/README.md

 ## Environment

-Create a `.env.local` file in `vendor/otc-desk/` with the following configuration:
+Create a `.env.local` file with the following configuration:

 ```env
 # EVM (Jeju L2)